technomancy/leiningen/doc/MIXED_PROJECTS.md

     lein javac

-However, it is usually not necessary because tasks such as `lein test` will trigger compilation automatically.
+However, it is usually not necessary because tasks that need to run project code (`lein test`, `lein run`, etc.) will trigger compilation automatically.
 Manually running `lein javac` may be necessary when using `lein do`, `lein with-profiles` or `lein repl` actively while also actively changing Java sources in the project.

 Running